drasi-project/docs/docs/content/concepts/sources/_index.md

     partitionKey: name
 ```

-> Note: You could use the following command to easily create the seret referenced here:
+> Note: You could use the following command to easily create the secret referenced here:
   ```bash
   kubectl create secret generic creds --from-literal=account-endpoint=...
   ```